Course Start Date

-The nationally accredited Diploma of Music Industry (Sound Production) will take your career in sound design, music production and distribution further in a billion dollar industry.
-Strengthen your technical skill to create albums, work on live shows and explore the world of audio post production.
+The nationally accredited Diploma of Music Industry (Sound Production) equips you with the skill to create albums, collaborate with fellow artists and explore the world of audio post production.
+Take your career in sound design, production and distribution further in a billion dollar industry.

 LEARN NEW SKILLS

-- Music creation and arranging using music software
+- Create and arrange music using music software

 DEVELOP YOUR TALENT